Doctoral Degrees

 See the General Graduate Regulations section regarding application for advanced degree, registration requirements, final defense and dissertation requirements.

-Procedures for Doctor of Athletic Training
+Requirements for Doctor of Athletic Training (D.A.T.)

 The Culminating Clinical Project

 Students enrolled in the Doctor of Athletic Training (D.A.T.) will engage in research projects during the curricular phase of the program.
-These project(s) will lead to at least two publication ready manuscripts, and all students must meet professional authorship requirements (regardless of order).
-See the Department of Movement Sciences and Doctor of Athletic Training webpages for more information.
+These project(s) will lead to at least two publication-ready manuscripts, and all students must meet professional authorship requirements (regardless of order).
+See the Department of Movement Sciences and Doctor of Athletic Training web pages for more information.

 The Team (Committee)